Jane (Jenny) Luke was born in February 1823 in Newbottle, Durham.

 4. George Luke married Elizabeth Bates 6 May 1844 St Nicholas, Durham

 In the 1841 census Jane Luke, aged 18, is out working as a servant girl in St Nicholas, Durham for the Collins family.
-Her father and his fourth wife are living in the same parish, and by 1851 they are living in Pittington.
+Her father and his fourth wife are living in the same parish, and by 1851 her father George had died, and her stepmother Elizabeth is looking after her 4 year old son George in Pittington.

 Jane Luke was known to have at least two illegitimate children both baptised at St Laurence, Pittington, Durham-